Best Things To Do In Florence In 1 Day

 Book a tour of the Duomo of Florence

-I recommend you not to waste a moment and buy tickets to the Duomo of Florence in advance.
+I recommend that you don't waste a moment and buy your tickets to the Duomo of Florence in advance.
 You have a lot to see inside the Florence Cathedral and you should not waste time.

 Climb the Brunelleschi dome